Gift Icon

 In terms of road transportation, local and state governments play the main roles in operating public systems and in creating new roads.
 However, the Department of Transportation also plays an important part by assuring the funding of lower-level governments so they can improve the means of transport in the US.

-In terms of air travel, the DOT plays a more practical part as it doubles its efforts in regulating the functioning of airports and commercial airlines in order to ensure passenger safety and promote the development of the industry.
-Among all its composing agencies, the FAA has brought the most criticism to the Department of Transportation, as it does not appear to properly manage all potential issues.
+In terms of air travel, the DOT plays a more practical role as it doubles its efforts in regulating the functioning of airports and commercial airlines to ensure passenger safety and promote the industry's development.
+Among all its composing agencies, the FAA has brought the most criticism to the Department of Moving, as it does not appear to manage all potential issues properly.

 historical text emerges from torn paper